josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 You could think of this as injected reactivity; we want to _watch_ an expression (just a variable, in this case), and when that changes, re-render the markup in the block.

-In more casual terms: a `key` block lets you say, "hey, Svelte: whenever that thing over there changes, I want you to re-render this chunk of code."
+In more casual terms: a `key` block lets you say, "hey, Svelte: here's a thing.
+Keep an eye on it, and whenever it changes, re-render this chunk of code."

 ("Sure thing!"
 Svelte replies, in Rich Harris's charming British accent.
 But I digress.)